dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 cd Dry
 ```

-And install all the dependencies in the world...
+And install all the dependencies in the world.

 ```
 npm install